Yellow School Bus provides $200

 and engage students in learning.
 Big Yellow School Bus is designed

 to foster partnerships between schools and cultural institutions

 so students across the state can explore their creativity and

 experience all that Massachusetts' cultural life has to offer.

 K-12 school in Massachusetts is eligible to apply for a $200 grant to be used

-Now in its sixth year, Big Yellow School Bus has helped hundreds
+Now in its seventh year, Big Yellow School Bus has helped hundreds

 of thousands of Massachusetts students take field trips to nonprofit